 About ten years ago my good friend, Ruth Kraut, shared her Passover Jeopardy game with me.
 It was very fun and I decided to make a new version every year.
-This has been a great addition to my family's Passover seders ever since.
-Since most of us will be doing virtual Passover seders with our families and friends, I recommend adding this game to your seder.
-Below is the original version Ruth shared with me, and my versions for 2018, 2019, and 2020.
+This has been a great addition to my family's Passover Seders ever since.
+Since most of us will be doing virtual Passover Seders with our families and friends, I recommend adding this game to your Seder.
+Below is the original version Ruth shared with me, and my versions for 2018, 2019, 2020, and 2021.
 Mix and match your favorite categories and make your own Passover Jeopardy game.
 Click here for the answer key.

 Passover Jeopardy Option 2 (2020 version) (Only 4 categories in this version because the game might start to feel long over a zoom Seder)

 Category: BASIC PASSOVER FACTS 100: This number is featured throughout the Seder.
 200: The salt water in which we dip our parsley reminds us of this bodily secretion.
 300: This country hosts the world's largest seder.
 400: In 2010 the current world record of 426 pounds was set for the largest one of this Passover staple.
 500: During Passover, the Coca-Cola bottling company of New York uses this instead of corn syrup to make coke for observant Jews.